Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario1.md

 #### Step 4 of scenario 1 unfolding

-9. Finally you can click on the button _clone_. **Beware that the cloning process may take several minutes (2 to 4 minutes on our development machine) as it generates a zip file of 1.6Go corresponding to the complete experiment.**
+9. Finally you can click on the button _clone_.

 This should trigger the download of the **XP2** project as a **zip file**.
 Depending on your browser settings, you might be asked where you want to save the file.
 Save it where it will be easy for you to find it.